dentremor/Software-Defined-Infrastrucure/doku.md

   </VirtualHost>
 ```

-Now the side must be enabled with
+Now the site must be enabled with:
 ```bash
 $ a2ensite dh102.conf
 ```
-and add the following instructions to `/etc/apache2/apache2.conf`:
+Add the following instructions to `/etc/apache2/apache2.conf`:

 ```xml
 <Directory /home/sdidoc/>